Wilkins and Wontkins: Later history

 John H. Wilkins, Jr. died in 1967 of a heart ailment.

-Wilkins Coffee had a number 1 retail spot in the 1950s, but as competition got tougher with companies such as General Mills and Folgers, Wilkins began losing its market share.
-In the early 1990s, Wilkins Coffee started to sell Wilkins and Wontkins shirts to try to regain popularity.
+Wilkins Coffee had a number-one retail spot in the 1950s, but as competition got tougher with companies such as General Mills and Folgers, Wilkins began losing its market share.
+In the early 1990s, after the death of Jim Henson, Wilkins Coffee started to sell Wilkins and Wontkins shirts to try to regain popularity.

 Wilkins Coffee has been defunct since 1997.

 In recent years, the Wilkins Coffee ads have gone viral online due to their excessive use of violence.

-Almost all of the Wilkins and Wontkins commercials have fallen into the public domain due to lack of renewal (on the commercials with notices) and ones that aired without notices.
-The characters themselves entered the public domain in 1984 as "Cannon", the first commercial was not renewed.